 As we mentioned before in an earlier blog for first-time homebuyers, you must remember that flipping a house only updates the cosmetic details.
 What you cannot change, however, is the location of your home.
 Because of this, it is incredibly important that you choose your house for the neighborhood.

 Neighborhood curb appeal is one of the most important factors to consider.
-After all, you have control over the exterior of your flip, but not over the exterior of the other homes in the neighborhood.
+After all, you have control over the exterior of your flip, but not over your neighbor’s.
 An “up and coming” neighborhood is best – one where there are plans for additional and updated local amenities to be created, but homes can still be purchased at inexpensive prices.
 For this, you need foresight and patience.

 What amenities will bring value to your flip is totally dependent on who your target buyer is (which is something you need to know well before you start your project!).
 For example, a young family would likely desire close proximity to good schools, which would not be a factor for a retired couple.
 A neighborhood full of young singles in the city would probably not be bothered by minimal parking, but in turn, would need access to public transportation.